Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Functions and Procedures - Python.md

 # Parameters

 Parameters are very simple.
+They are placeholders in the function.
 The **purpose** of a parameter is to take a value from the *main* program and "*pass*" it into the function; so that the function can operate.

 ## Examples: Passing our *parameters*